Programs Across the Suicide Prevention Continuum

 Connect: Building Stronger Teams Together

 Connect was developed by Dr Peter Wyman and colleagues (2020, 2023) at the University of Rochester.
-It is a six-hour program for military, police, and first responders, designed to enhance group resilience and individual well-being.
+It is a six-hour program for military, law enforcement, and first responders, designed to enhance group resilience and individual well-being.
 Through collaborative learning, engaging activities, and peer-to-peer sharing, Connect builds strengths, fosters healthy coping, and establishes a supportive network.
 Participants learn to navigate challenges collectively, reinforcing mental health and preparing them to tackle professional obstacles with confidence and a sense of being supported.

 Person-centred care with the SafeSide Program